California Dream Act Information - Financial Aid Office

 Apply between January 1 and March 2 for the Fall semester using the California Dream Act Application and GPA Verification Form.
 Grant award covers education-related expenses for recent high school graduates.

 Apply between January 1 and March 2 for the Fall semester using the California Dream Act Application and GPA Verification Form.
 Grant award covers education-related expenses for occupational or career technical programs.

 Apply as soon as possible (awards are limited) using California Dream Act Application and Chafee Grant Application.
 This grant award covers education-related expenses for current and former foster youth residing in California.

 Follow the steps below to get started on the road to fulfilling your college dreams!

 - Complete the admissions process for Ohlone College.

 - Apply for financial aid.
-For more information, refer to the Financial Aid Information section of this website.
+Complete the web-based California Dream Act Application or download the 2015-2016 California Dream Act Application (paper version) (PDF).
+For more information about financial aid, refer to the Financial Aid Information section of this website.

 - Take the Math and English placement exams.